 Why might I be rejected from a module?

-The two main reasons for being rejected from an MS&I module are (1) the module is over-subscribed and (2) the module is not an approved selection by either parent or teaching department.
+The two main reasons for being rejected from a UCL School of Management module are (1) the module is over-subscribed and (2) the module is not an approved selection by either parent or teaching department.

 Can I “shop around” and sit in on a variety of modules before making my selections?